-The book is unashamed in its representation of what is called "being different from the others" (anders dan de anderen), "strange boy's feeling" (vreemde jongensvoelen), while its opposite gets named "happiness with girls" (meisjesgeluk), the two last words being inventions of de Haan himself (as a sensitivist writer he invented many new expressions).
-The words homosexual, uranian and sadist never crop up which is remarkable seen that the book is dedicated to Aletrino, the man who was one of the first to use these words in Dutch.
-In his correspondence on the book, de Haan for sure uses the word homosexuality so he must have intentionally left it out of the novel.
-All the words he uses are rather descriptive, so when Sam wants to marry his girl friend, Joop suggests he himself should marry his Koos, or another boy (210).
-The first sex survey in the Netherlands, done by Lucien von Römer, and published the same year 1904, is even mentioned in the novel.
-Joop reminds the guestionnaire and says "we also did one, but totally wrong" and remembers this as great fun.
-Again, no sexological terms are used (125).
-It is also interesting that de Haan portrays Aletrino as a bisexual who wants to get married, at the end of his studies when he believes he feels no need any longer for male love or cruelty against humans (biting, slapping).
-So Aletrino's theory of the born homosexual is inverted in this description of himself as he changes sexual preference after his medical studies.
-At some point, Sam suggests Joop to stop going after the boys and even begins to control Joop's whereabouts.
-But when Joop does it once more with a guy, Sam simply admits "But perhaps you are right ... that you do what you think is good ... why shouldn't you do it?" (dots in the original, 203).
-The book completely refrains from psychological speculation so it looks like a simple decision for the sake of social convenience to leave or not to leave the love of men for that of women.
+The book is unashamed in its representation of what is called "being different from the others" (anders dan de anderen) and "strange boy's feeling" (vreemde jongensvoelen), while its opposite is called "happiness with girls" (meisjesgeluk); the two latter being inventions of de Haan (as a sensitivist writer he invented many new expressions).
+The words homosexual, uranian and sadist never appear, which is remarkable, given the fact that the book is dedicated to Aletrino, the man who was one of the first to use these words in Dutch.
+In his correspondence on the book, de Haan for sure uses the word homosexuality, meaning he must have intentionally left it out of the novel (Delvigne/Ross 1994: passim).
+All the words he uses are rather descriptive, so when Sam wishes to marry his girlfriend, Joop suggests that he should marry his Koos or another boy (Haan 1974: 210).
+The first sex survey in the Netherlands, conducted by Lucien von Römer and published the same year (1904), is even mentioned in the novel.
+Joop recalls the questionnaire and states "we also did one, but totally wrong" and remembers this as great fun.
+Again, no sexological terms are used (e.g Haan 1974: 125).
+It is also interesting that de Haan portrays Aletrino as a bisexual who wants to get married at the end of his studies when he believes he no longer feels any need for male love or cruelty against humans (biting, slapping).
+Thus, Aletrino's theory of the born homosexual is inverted in this description of himself as he changes sexual preference after his medical studies.
+At some point, Sam suggests to Joop to stop going after boys and even begins to control Joop's whereabouts.
+But when Joop does it once more, Sam simply admits "But perhaps you are right ... that you do what you think is good ... why shouldn't you do it?" (ellipses in the original, Haan 1974: 203).
+The book completely refrains from psychological speculation, making it appear a simple decision for the sake of social convenience to leave or not to leave the love of men for that of women.
 Most remarkable is this small sentence that Joop should do whatever he thinks is fine to do.
-In real life, Aletrino defended the position that the born homosexual should refrain from homosex, and the doctor's role was to help him living a chaste life, following the lines set out by Raffalovich.
-Joop is clearly homosexual and also effeminate, but nowhere his preference is explained or defended that he was born this way.
-De Haan apparently has no problem in creating a homosexual person in his novel, and neither a character with homosexual and sadist inclinations, but he does not follow the sexological tenets about sexual nature.
+In real life, Aletrino defended the position that the born homosexual should refrain from homosexual sex, and the doctor's role was to help him living a chaste life, following in the line of the French scholar Raffalovich.
+Joop is clearly homosexual and also effeminate, but nowhere is his preference explained or defended that he was born this way.
+De Haan apparently has no problem in creating a homosexual person in his novel, and also a character with homosexual and sadist inclinations, but does not follow the sexological tenets about sexual nature.